slaytonrnd/CartridgeWriter/README.md

 	-Make changes in "Change Cartridge Values To" column.
 	-Press the Write button to write changes to DS2433 chip.

+Note on CartridgeWriter.exe.config values:
+The default values selected are very conservative, but may not work in all cases.
+Kulitorum reported being able to push the BaudRate to 115200 on an Arduino Mega 1280 (See Issues #3 & #4), but I haven't tried anything but 9600 on my Arduino Micro.
+Kulitorum also reported needing to set the SerialInitializationWait very high (3000) for the Arduino Mega 1280, but with the Arduino Micro no wait is needed at all.
+If CartridgeWriter appears to hang when trying to read try setting the SerialInitializationWait value higher.

 Compiling Cartridge Writer
 ----
-Cartridge Writer was written and compiled using Microsoft Visual Studio Express 2013 for Windows Desktop.
+Cartridge Writer was written and compiled using Microsoft Visual Studio Express 2013 for Windows Desktop Update 4.
 Given that that Express is the base flavor of Visual Studio this code should compile with any other flavor of Visual Studio 2013 that can compile c# desktop applications.
 This has not been tested with any other versions of Visual Studio, but if anyone tries compiling with a different version let me know what happens and I can post the results here.

 	-Visual Studio 2013